What You Need to Know About Nursing Assistant

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 1,510,300 jobs in the United States for Nursing Assistant.
+There were about 1,510,300 jobs for Nursing Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 173,400 new jobs for Nursing Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 195,100 job openings in this field each year.

 The states with the most job growth for Nursing Assistant are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Connecticut, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.